Studies show that 61% of people globally work remotely at least once per week.

 6. …but leave room to discuss non-work related things

 A team member expressed a love of food/cooking recently on Slack, so we spent time chatting about that.
-Another bought an off-road motorcycle recently and we talked about how interesting the motorcycle safety course we both took was.
-This is their time and I trust them to use it effectively.
+Another bought an off-road motorcycle recently, and we talked about how interesting the motorcycle safety course we both took was.
+This is their time, and I trust them to use it effectively.
 Some days they want to talk career.
-Some days they want to talk current work.
+Some days they want to talk about current work.
 Some days they’re so busy and engaged in current work tasks that they don’t want to spend a lot of time away from that work.
-Some days, they want to connect on a human level. -Kara McNair, Engineering Manager at Buffer
+Some days, they want to connect on a human level. —Kara McNair, Engineering Manager at Buffer

 Ultimately, the amount of time spent on non-work related things during your one-on-one is up to your direct report because it’s their time with you.
 However, to ensure that you’re continuing to have balanced conversations, you can set some boundaries in terms of what are no-go’s and what is permitted.
 The best way to set these boundaries is when you’re collaboratively putting together the meeting goal.